gromarion/bitera/README.md

 ### Running from IntelliJ

-Application.java has the main() function to run the project and start listening for requests at http://localhost:8080
+Application.java has the main() function to run the project and start listening for requests at http://localhost:8080.
+The project needs the environment variable **BITERA_EXAMPLE_APP_PRIVATE_KEY** set in order to start up properly, since this is the private key for the account that will be sending funds to the destination address.

 ### Endpoints